Skip to main content

 I build the revenue infrastructure most B2B teams can’t.

-I work with B2B companies where post-capture leakage is killing pipeline math.
+I work with B2B companies where post-pipeline leakage is killing revenue math.
 Four or five engagements a year, boutique by design.
 You own the system when I walk away.

 Live in production.
 412 signals routed today.